WalletScrutiny/WalletScrutinyCom/_android/com.oxbtc_Miner.iamswr.myapplication.md

 We downloaded and registered with the oxbtc service.
 Google Auth 2FA, phone number and passwords were required.
 There was a Bitcoin wallet with the ability to **send and receive.** ETH, USDT, LTC and other coins.

-There was no ios app, only testflight.
+There was no App Store app, only testflight.

 ## Verdict